bigboomdesign/big-boom-directory/README.md

 # Big Boom Directory

 Directory management plugin for WordPress, based on Custom Post Types, Taxonomies, and Fields

 ## Features

 * Create and manage custom post types and taxonomies from WP Admin.
-Settings include:
+Post type settings include:

     * Post ordering
-    * Labels
+    * Post type labels
     * WP Admin menu icon and position
     * URL slug and post type name/handle
     * Basic settings like 'Public' and 'Has Archive', and 'Exclude From Search'
+    * Use hooks to add your own post type settings

 * Add content using the WYSIWYG to act as the post type description for archive pages